-With respect to a specific elimination order, this algorithm returns particular differential polynomials classically called \textit{input-output polynomials} (See~\cite{Boulier:1997,dj,VDJ}).
-Some recent works have already used these particular polynomials assuming that the model is identifiable with respect to the faults.
+With respect to a specific elimination order, this algorithm returns particular differential polynomials classically called \textit{input-output polynomials} (See~\cite{Boulier:1997,dj,art1}).
+Some recent works have already used these particular polynomials in diagnosis assuming that the model is identifiable with respect to the faults.
 Indeed, identifiability insures that the fault values can be uniquely inferred from input-output measurements.
 In the case of single faults, authors in~\cite{Nath2015} prove that if the model is identifiable with respect to the faults then all the faults are discriminable; in other words, the model is diagnosable.
 Furthermore, they prove that the residuals associated to each ARR permit to detect each identifiable fault in adopting a discriminable behavior.
-In \cite{Jauberthie13}, assuming that the faults act only additively on parameters, the latter are estimated directly from the ARRs in using interval analysis.
-Their comparison with their nominal values permits to detect and localize the acting fault. \\
+In \cite{Jauberthie13}, assuming that the faults act only additively on parameters, detectability is obtained directly from the ARRs.
+In this last paper, interval analysis is used to estimate the simple faults. \\